slatedocs/slate/source/includes/_errors.md

 450 | Filter could not be created
 500 | Transaction Failed
-501 | Transaction Not Confirmed: polled network but could not confirm transaction
+501 | Transaction Not Confirmed: polled network but could not confirm transaction 651 | Ethereum Not Found: no active Ethereum node(s) found

 Contract Errors
 ---------------